Planning Aid England provides free planning guidance and advice for the general public through two key channels:

 Information is provided on all aspects of the planning system including national policy, plan making, the planning application process, enforcement and appeals.

-In addition to the online advice available via Planning Aid Direct, the RTPI Practice and Policy pages also house useful information on planners matters.
+In addition to the online advice available via Planning Aid Direct, the RTPI Policy and Research pages also house useful information on planners matters.

-If, having looked at Planning Aid Direct, you still need help, our email advice service offers a limited amount of free, general planning advice (where 'limited' means up to 15 minutes' advice by email).
+If, having looked at www.planningaid.co.uk, you still need help, our Email Advice Service offers a limited amount of free, general planning advice (where 'limited' means up to 15 minutes' advice by email).

 Send your request for advice via our online enquiry form.

 Our Planning Advisors (all MRTPI PAE volunteers) are happy to answer enquiries on any planning-related issues in England.
-They respond to approx. 200 queries a month on a range of topics including how to comment on planning applications, the neighbourhood plan process, planning appeals and enforcement.
+They respond to over 150 queries a month on a range of topics including how to comment on planning applications, the neighbourhood plan process, planning appeals and enforcement.

 Our advice is professional and independent and is a key method to help people to engage in the planning process.

-We respond to enquiries within 5 working days.
+We aim to respond to enquiries within 5 working days.